Abd-007/Switch-Emulators-Guide/README.md

 # Switch-Emulators-Guide
 A guide to get either Yuzu or Ryujinx running on your PC.
 Includes pirated links like games, keys, firmware etc.

 **Note:** The downloads are given in the guides wherever necessary.
-But if you just need to get the downloads, you can get them by clicking [here](https://github.com/Abd-007/Switch-Emulators-Guide/blob/main/Links.md).
-Includes games, keys, firmware and shaders
+But if you just need to get the downloads, you can get them by clicking below.

+[Downloads](https://github.com/Abd-007/Switch-Emulators-Guide/blob/main/Links.md) (Includes Keys, Firmware, Games and Shaders

 ### Guides